polyipseity/information/special/academia/HKUST/ENGG 1400/index.md

 ## week 10 tutorial

 - datetime: 2024-11-07T10:30:00+08:00/2024-11-07T12:20:00+08:00
-- mindfulness ::@:: Paying attention to the present moment on purpose not-judgementally.
+- mindfulness ::@:: Paying attention to the present moment on purpose non-judgementally.
   - mindfulness / simple ::@:: Attend to own breathing.
 Relax.
 Ask: What is the most important _right now_?
 - activity 1: attention exercise ::@:: Learn to pay attention.
 Maybe try not looking at your phone.
 Go out and observe other things.
 Record your observations.
   - activity 1: attention exercise / debrief ::@:: Pay attention to paying attention.
 It is important to develop __attention of attention__: to know if your attention has wandered away. __Awareness of awareness__ is also important: an overarching awareness.